plugdata-team/plugdata/Resources/pddp/vanilla/select.md

 see_also:
 - route
 arguments:
-- description: of floats or symbols to match to (default 0).
+- description: of floats or symbols to match to
+  default: 0
+.
   type: list
 inlets:
   1st: